Talha-Hanif5666/Talha-Hanif5666.github.io/README.md

 ﻿# Portfolio

->The project is a setup of a mobile first portfolio
+>The portfolio project is a setup of a mobile first and its Desktop version.

 ## Built With
 - HTML.